jhuapl-bio/GE-Workshop-Sandbox/README.md

 [Medaka](https://github.com/nanoporetech/medaka) is a good tool for generating consensues and variant calling for most organisms.

 We have some demultiplexed SARS-CoV-2 test data available in the test directory.
-Lets try to make a consensus out of a sample's full fastq file
+Lets try to make a consensus out of a sample's full fastq file.
+Let's ASSUME that we did not use any amplicons in the same fastq file we've been working on that is long reads

 ```